 Through machinations I have not yet fully understood, an invitation to design a new default WordPress theme landed in my lap at the end of 2012.
 After an ensuing song and dance show with no-one watching, the reality of the situation slowly descended on me.
-My motto for the next couple of months was the Litany of Fear from Dune.

 The overarching vision for the theme that Matt had set out, was a focus on blogging, and great support for post formats.
 On top of that, we wanted a colorful, warm and friendly vibe.
 That plus total creative freedom was pretty much the extent of the direction given.
 Blue skies are both daunting and exhilerating.

 Keeping those core values in mind, I started creating palettes, picking fonts, and drawing shapes.

 Note: It's important to understand that there's a new Twenty theme every year, and one goal is to be different from the year before.
 Twenty Twelve is CMS oriented and features a squeaky clean codebase.
 Twenty Thirteen is focused on the blog, putting your reverse chronological post stream front and center.
 Will next year be a CMS theme again?
 Perhaps; I personally cannot wait to see what will be created for Twenty Fourteen.